jez/vim-github-hub/README.md

 <img width="837" alt="screenshot 2016-06-10 00 37 07" src="https://cloud.githubusercontent.com/assets/5544532/15957334/4ed0c8b8-2ea3-11e6-8bbc-2d0aec88ad40.png">

-This plugin does filetype detection and syntax highlighting for buffers/files created by [github/hub][hub], the command line wrapper for working with GitHub from the command line.
-In particular, it does fancy things when you're using it to create new issues and pull requests.
+This plugin does filetype detection and syntax highlighting for buffers/files created by [github/hub][hub], a utility for working with Git + GitHub from the command line.
+In particular, this plugin does fancy things when you're using hub to create new issues and pull requests.

 ## Features